labsrc/MariaDB-Rotate-Encryption-Keys/README.md

 SHOW EVENTS\G;
 ```

-## Comments
+## CLOSING COMMENTS
-I created this script in my free time as I saw that currently MariaDB does not provide this feature with their encryption plugin.
-I may improve or alter this script in the future.
+I created this script in my free time as MariaDB does not provide this feature with their encryption plugin.
+I may improve or alter this script in the future see check back in when you have time.
 If you find any issues or have ways to improve this project, please let me know.